The Melbourne Greeter Tour helps visitors, or wayward locals, find their bearings in the bustling metropolitan area.

 In the city, we visited several arcades and laneways; many of which I’d discovered during my street art meander.
 We also ventured into historical skyscrapers and hidden specialty shops that, as typical tourists, we wouldn’t have thought to investigate.
 This insight is the real advantage of having a local tour guide.

 For example, we ventured inside the Art Deco Gothic inspired Manchester Unity Building.
 I’d walked past this iconic 12-storey skyscraper on countless occasions but never had the inclination to check it out.
 Our guide ran through the history of the site, the features of the building (including Melbourne’s first escalator) and the extraordinary pace it was constructed (less than a year!).

 After one final coffee break at Centre Place, and a short tram ride, we arrived at the final stop; the State Library of Victoria.
 From here, the group broke off into the city to continue their own individual adventures.
-Despite having wandered through the city on numerous occasions before, I finally felt I’d properly engaged with the city for the first time.
-I thoroughly recommend the Melbourne Greeter Service for anybody (traveller or local) wishing to learn more about this wonderful city.
+Despite having wandered through the city on numerous occasions, I felt I’d properly engaged with the city for the first time.
+I thoroughly recommend the Melbourne Greeter Service for anyone (traveller or local) wishing to learn more about this wonderful city.